tier4/drs-docs/docs/calibration/index.md

     ![](images/image-20241007-052117.png)
     - Select `Image files` for “Source options”
     - Select `Chess board`  (the same one you selected in the data correction step) for “Board options”
+    - Select `Ceres Intrinsics Calibrator` for "Parameters Profile"
     - Click “Start”

 - On the second dialog
     - Click “Select image files”.
-Once a dialog to select images opens, select all images under `training_images` in the results saved directory (`/tmp/camera_x`).
+Once a dialog to select images opens, select all images under `training_images` in the results saved directory (`/tmp/calib/cameraX`).
 Then, click “Open”.
     - Click “Ok”

 - All selected images will be loaded in the main window automatically.
 - Once the images are loaded, click “Calibration control” > “Calibrate” and “Save”.
-On the dialog to select a folder to save, select a different folder (e.g. `/tmp/camera_x_refined`) from the previous one (`/tmp/camera_x`).
+On the dialog to select a folder to save, select a different folder (e.g. `/tmp/calib/cameraX_refined`) from the previous one (`/tmp/calib/cameraX`).

 ## Save the result
 After pressing the “Save” button on the GUI, you should see `<camera_name>_info.yaml` in the directory you chose.
 To reflect the calibration result in the system, the following operations are required: